npnkhoi/npnkhoi.github.io/_posts/2025-11-17-blue-cliff-sayings.md

 *In this wood we sit in a circle in an early morning, watching wood being burned, drinking tea, eating European snacks, and chatted about life.*

-> This is what a king would feel like. (”Vua chúa cũng chỉ đến thế thôi”)
+> A king wouldn't feel better than this. (”Vua chúa cũng chỉ đến thế thôi”)
 >

 We were talking about the hut of the Brother.
 It was a fancy hut, looking like those Mongolian huts seen in historical movies.
 Inside the hut, there are AC, heater, and a fridge.
 Outside the hut is apparently a beautiful scene with green leaves, tall trees, and bird songs every morning.
 Isn’t this monk’s life at a king’s level of sufficiency?